AselEsra/Flappy-Bird/README.md

 ## Description Of The Project

-A game created by C# language and Visual Studio IDE. this project is created with ".net desktop development" framework.
+A game created with C# language and Visual Studio IDE.
+I have created it with ".net desktop development" framework.
+The game is called "Flappy Bird" where you can press space key to fly the bird.
+When you crash the bird the game finishes aoutomatically and prints out "Game Over!" text with your score that you have gained throughout the game.

 ### Design
 Design is easily created with the help of "Windows Form App" template.
 Below you can see we have a toolbox where we take the tools we need in order to design our game.